ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 | Maximum GPU Frequency| 1 GHz|
 | Maximum NPU Frequency| 1 GHz|

-**Note: The default factory firmware and source code for the industrial-grade RK3588J System-on-Module (SoM) are configured to operate in overclocking mode.
+**⚠️Note: The default factory firmware and source code for the industrial-grade RK3588J System-on-Module (SoM) are configured to operate in overclocking mode.
 This setting is intended for maximum performance testing of the System-on-Chip (SoC).
 If you do not have specific performance requirements, it is advisable to switch to normal mode to ensure long-term stability.**

 Switch to "normal mode".
 You just need to add `#include "rk3588j.dtsi"` in the reference within the kernel device tree.
 The path is:  `arch/arm64/boot/dts/rockchip/OK3588-C-common.dtsi`.